Eat Out on $15

 The $10 lunch was a popular deal on the streets of Auckland but we've noticed a price increase so have amended our guide accordingly.
-Many Indian restaurants are still offering lunch deals for around $10 and you'll find a list below.
 We've also included a couple of recommendations for some Kiwi classics - pies, doughnuts and lamingtons.

 We've linked through to review websites to help keep the information up-to-date, also follow website and facebook links to check deals are still current.
 If you're looking for a cheap drink to end your day Auckland Happy Hours has a few options.
 (Updated October 2012)

 Brew on Quay, corner Quay Street & Britomart Place

 Brew on Quay have a $10 express lunch menu and they stock beer from around the world including a range of NZ craft beer.
 On Thursday nights $20 will get you a curry and an English sized pint (568ml) of Epic Pale Ale, see What's On for the curry on the menu and to keep up-to-date with offers.